New State Pension - How much New State Pension will I get?

 - Prices – the percentage growth in prices in the UK, as measured by the Consumer Prices Index (CPI)

 A State Pension statement can tell you how much New State Pension you will receive.
-You can request a statement online on the government website on their Check your State Pension page or you can contact the Pension Service by telephone or post.
+You can request a statement online at Gov.UK: Check your State Pension or you can contact the Pension Service by telephone or post.

 New State Pension and Other Benefits

 New State Pension counts as income when working out your entitlement to other benefits.